You want smart political talk without the meltdowns?

 I don't believe he saved her.

-I mean, who makes up stories like this unless you have some type of severe, you know, inferiority complex or some bizarre mental illness.
+I mean, who makes up stories like this unless you have some type of severe, you know, inferiority complex or some bizarre mental illness?

-I tell you who makes it up, Sean.
+I'll tell you who makes it up, Sean.

-It's people who want to pad their own resume, it's people who have a a certain particular agenda, in this case perhaps a a political agenda, someone who wants to uh further their own interests at the expense of the truth.
+It's people who have a certain particular agenda, in this case, perhaps a political agenda, someone who wants to further their own interests at the expense of the truth.

-Um you know, i i you can you can take a lesson from uh Barack Obama's playbook back in two thousand nine when he was he called the Cambridge police uh they said they acted stupidly in the incident involving uh Professor Gates.
+You know, you can take a lesson from Barack Obama's playbook back in 2009 when he called the Cambridge police and said they acted stupidly in the incident involving Professor Gates.

-and in I think in the case of the Obama administration, one could make the argument that it was an intentional decision to create a racial divide, even though he wants to now claim that we are more racially unified than ever under his administration.
+And I think in the case of the Obama administration, one could make the argument that it was an intentional decision to create a racial divide, even though he wants to now claim that we are more racially unified than ever under his administration.

-You know, let me move on if I can, and I want to ask you both about the president's I I thought this was a shameless act of self-promotion last night, and how sad it is he didn't have any real accomplishments he can speak of.
+I thought this was a shameless act of self-promotion last night and how sad it is he didn't have any real accomplishments he can speak of.

-And what a lot of people don't seem to understand yet in the country is within the first hours of a Trump administration, all the executive orders, because he didn't want to fight through Congress and he doesn't believe in separation of powers and coequal branches of government, so he ruled through executive fiat.
+And what a lot of people don't seem to understand yet in the country is within the first hours of a Trump administration, all the executive orders, because he didn't want to fight through Congress and he doesn't believe in separation of powers and co-equal branches of government, so he ruled through executive fiat.

-Well, the problem with with governing that way is all of this will be undone in the first few hours of Donald Trump's administration.
+Well, the problem with governing that way is all of this will be undone in the first few hours of Donald Trump's administration.

 And Obamacare will be repealed and replaced at the same time, which I'm glad Donald Trump pushed for.

-But here is the real record, and I'll I brought it up yesterday here, and I brought it up on TV last night.
+But here is the real record, and I brought it up yesterday here, and I brought it up on TV last night.

 He will have accumulated more debt than every other president before him combined.

-His regulation paperwork is five hundred and eighty-three million hours.
+His regulation paperwork is 583 million hours.

 That is not a record to be proud of.

-So then is that the reason he went to the issue of race as hard as he did last night?
+So then, is that the reason he went to the issue of race as hard as he did last night?

 How do you explain what he was saying about race last night when race relations got worse?